 This Easter is going to be a little weird for us because most of my family won’t be here.
 Last week we were with my parents and my brother’s family for Spring Break, but this weekend — Emily’s back at school and my parents are celebrating with my brother in DC.
 So it’s just Scott and I this year.
 Like I said, weird.

 No colored eggs or chocolate bunnies.
 Maybe Easter mass and a visit with my grandparents.
 Still, I feel like I should do something special.
 Something celebratory.
 And let’s be honest — since I won’t be cooking for a crowd, I can make something simple.
 Quiche.
+A nice seafood quiche.
 Rustic crab quiche.

 Rustic Crab Quiche